What is listeria?

 Transplant Australia has food safety advice for transplant recipients.

-Watch this short video about listeria
+Watch these short videos about listeria